How many exercises should you do each workout?

 This guide will give you all of the information you need to be confident that you’re making workout design decisions that maximise the return on your training efforts.

-Running through this checklist will help you pick the right number of moves for your goal
+Run through our expert checklist to identify the right number of moves for your goal

 Understanding what you want to achieve is the first step in realising your goal.
 For example, you may need fewer exercises for a good fat-loss workout than you do for a muscle-building session.
 That’s because the main aim of a fat-loss session is to use as much energy as possible, which you can do effectively with a four-move circuit.
 If you’re doing a muscle-building session where you’re targeting your chest and back, on the other hand, you’ll probably need to use more than four moves to properly fatigue the target muscles.

 How long have you got to exercise?